Rules for using commas:

 Do not be afraid of those who kill the body

-Don't use a comma when phrases or words are joined by conjunctions.
+Don't use a comma when words are joined by a conjunction ("He was polite but stern").

 cannot kill the soul.